jpratt2/CucumberTemplateJava/README.md

 In Windows powershell, it is necessary to escape the -D with a backtick.

-    mvn test `-Dcucumber.options="--tags @this"
+    mvn test `-Dcucumber.options="--tags @special"

 ----
-A suggestion for naming scenarios:
+A suggestion for naming the scenarios:

 *You may want to prefix the names of files with letters such as a_filename, b_file, etc.
 *The scenarios can also be named and numbered to match this prefix.